-- 1. Move back to the main pythia81xx directory (cd .. if you are in examples). - 2.
-Remove the currently compiled version with make clean - 3.
-Configure the program in preparation for the compilation:
+- 1. Move back to the main pythia82xx directory (cd .. if you are in examples). - 2.
+Configure the program:

-./configure --with-hepmc=path
+./configure --with-hepmc2=path

 where the directory-tree path would depend on your local installation.
+If the library is in a standard location you can omit the =path part.